 Yes.
 Michigan public policy has long and "overwhelmingly favor[ed] arbitration as an inexpensive and expeditious alternative to litigation."
 Notably, Michigan courts also "clearly favor keeping all issues in a single forum."
-This stance further upholds "the traditional principles of freedom of contract."
+This stance further upholds "the traditional principles of freedom of contract." iii

 When conflicts arise, pursuant to the Michigan Uniform Arbitration Act (MUAA), courts "shall decide whether an agreement to arbitrate exists or a controversy is subject to an agreement to arbitrate."
-Nonetheless, "an arbitration provision is unenforceable if it is not a binding contract."
+Nonetheless, "an arbitration provision is unenforceable if it is not a binding contract."∨

-Therefore, in taking the first step of assessing whether an arbitration agreement indeed exists, courts apply general contract interpretation principles.
-In application, the court's "primary task is to ascertain the intent of the parties at the time they entered into the agreement ... by examining the language of the agreement according to its plain and ordinary meaning."
-Courts must also "interpret and enforce clear and unambiguous language as it is written."
+Therefore, in taking the first step of assessing whether an arbitration agreement indeed exists, courts apply general contract interpretation principles. vi In application, the court's "primary task is to ascertain the intent of the parties at the time they entered into the agreement ... by examining the language of the agreement according to its plain and ordinary meaning."vii Courts must also "interpret and enforce clear and unambiguous language as it is written." viii

-However, state law regarding "generally applicable contract defenses," like duress, unconscionability, or fraud can be relied upon to invalidate mandatory arbitration provisions when evidenced.
-As such, Michigan courts have dissected the applicability of mandatory arbitration provisions in the context of numerous contract formation arguments.
+However, state law regarding "generally applicable contract defenses," like duress, unconscionability, or fraud can be relied upon to invalidate mandatory arbitration provisions when evidenced. ix As such, Michigan courts have dissected the applicability of mandatory arbitration provisions in the context of numerous contract formation arguments.
 The following are a few illustrative examples of Michigan courts' approaches to such claims.

-- Mutual Assent: "A contract to arbitrate does not exist unless it was formed by the mutual assent of the parties."
-Nonetheless, there is an overruling presumption that an individual who signs an agreement "knows the nature of the instrument ... and understands its contents."
-Therefore, an individual's "mere failure to read an agreement" is an unavailing defense to the enforcement of an agreement's arbitration.
-In turn, Michigan courts have upheld mandatory arbitration provisions in light of evidence that a plaintiff "knowingly and voluntarily enter[ed]" the agreement.
-Further, courts have also upheld arbitration agreements where "it is evident from the express words of the agreement and plaintiff's actions that the agreement did not lack mutual assent." - Ambiguity: In Lebenbom, the Michigan Court of Appeals was unpersuaded that the terms of the arbitration clause were ambiguous.
-The Court reasoned that the contractual terms at issue were not equally susceptible to more than one meaning and not in irreconcilable conflict with each other.
+- Mutual Assent: "A contract to arbitrate does not exist unless it was formed by the mutual assent of the parties." x Nonetheless, there is an overruling presumption that an individual who signs an agreement "knows the nature of the instrument ... and understands its contents."xi Therefore, an individual's "mere failure to read an agreement" is an unavailing defense to the enforcement of an agreement's arbitration. xii In turn, Michigan courts have upheld mandatory arbitration provisions in light of evidence that a plaintiff "knowingly and voluntarily enter[ed]" the agreement.xiii Further, courts have also upheld arbitration agreements where "it is evident from the express words of the agreement and plaintiff's actions that the agreement did not lack mutual assent."xiv - Ambiguity: In Lebenbom, the Michigan Court of Appeals was unpersuaded that the terms of the arbitration clause were ambiguous. \\ The Court reasoned that the contractual terms at issue were "not equally susceptible to more than one meaning" and "not in irreconcilable conflict with each other." xvi Thus, where the agreement "read as a whole" reflected that the parties agreed that "any and all controversies ... would be submitted to and decided by arbitration," the plaintiff's ambiguity claim was unavailing. xvii

-PLUNKETT COONEY

-Bloomfield Hills, MI
+PLUNKETT COONEY Bloomfield Hills, MI www.plunkettcooney.com

-www.plunkettcooney.com